MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-diagnostics-troubleshooting.md

 **For Linux / OS X**

-The following log files can be found in the resulting `diagnostics.tar.gz` file as well as under `$DEPLOYR_HOME/deployr/tmp/logs` directly on the DeployR host.
+The following log files can be found under `$DEPLOYR_HOME/deployr/tmp/logs` directly on the DeployR host.

 | Component          | Log&nbsp;&&nbsp;Configuration&nbsp;Files                | Description |
 |---------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------|